ryjen/libcoda-db/README.md

   "?, ?, @name, ?"
 ```

-While I've put a lot of work into being able mixing and match different parameters types, if it proves to problematic I may remove it.
+While I've put work into being able mixing and match different parameters types, if it proves too problematic I may remove it.
 When mixing indexed parameters, the first '?' is equivelent to parameter 1 or '$1' and so on.

 Basic Queries